As the U. S. slides backwards on LGBTQ rights, the Netherlands has banned conversion therapy – for both sexual orientation and gender identity.

 The group has been pushing for a national ban for fifteen years.
 “Finally clarity: ‘cure’ is a myth, you are good as you are, and attempts at ‘cure’ are prohibited and punishable,” COC’s chairperson Myrtille Danse said following the vote.

-Some practices, like shock treatment and certain medications for conversation therapy, had already been outlawed.
+Some practices, like shock treatment and certain medications for conversion therapy, had already been outlawed.
 In 2012, the Netherlands stopped requiring health care companies to reimburse for conversion therapy practices.

 Practitioners who continue in spite of the new law face 27,500 euros ($32,000) and a prison sentence of up to two years.
 They can also have their professional licenses revoked.